 Freshly ground Sarawak black pepper

-Place the parsley, garlic, lemon zest, ¼ teaspoon Fine Sicilian salt, lemon juice and orange juice in a small bowl.
+Place the parsley, garlic, lemon zest, ¼ teaspoon sea salt, lemon juice and orange juice in a small bowl.
 Mix with a whisk.
-Slowly whisk in the oil and season with pepper.
-Set aside to allow the flavors to blend.
+Slowly whisk in the olive oil and season with black pepper.
+Set aside to allow the flavors to develop.

-Trim the asparagus by snapping off the ends (it will break where the tender and tough parts meet).
+Trim the asparagus by snapping off the ends (they will break where the tender and tough parts meet).
+There is no need to peel the stalks.
 Place the asparagus in a steamer basket and steam for 3 to 5 minutes, depending on the size, or until the spears are tender yet offer a bit of resistance when pierced with the tip of a sharp knife.
 Transfer to a platter.
-Give the dressing a final whisk, correct the seasonings with more Sicilian salt and Sarawak black pepper as needed, and pour over the asparagus.
+Give the dressing a final whisk, taste, add more sea salt and black pepper as needed, and spoon over the asparagus.
 Roll the asparagus in the dressing to coat completely.

 Let the asparagus cool to room temperature for about ½ hour, gently rolling the spears in the dressing from time to time.
 Chill before serving.